gerardet46/my-dmenukey/README.md

 ====================
 ## my-dmenukey vs dmenukey
-*my-dmenukey* is just *dmenukey* but integrated with **gcolors**, it's already patched with *dmenukey-lineheight* and it has all the configuration for personal use.
+*my-dmenukey* is just *dmenukey* but integrated with **gcolors**, it's already patched with *dmenukey-lineheight* and *dmenukey-xresources* and it has all the configuration for personal use.

 *dmenukey* is just an standart version, *my-dmenukey* is my configuration